 are not meeting SSA's timely progress benchmarks.

 SSA sends a letter to the customer if MCDR is going to be initiated.
 If a customer with an open VR case receives this notification, the VR counselor contacts the VR benefits subject matter resource staff member.
-The benefits subject matter resource staff member works with VR program specialists to determine if the initiation of MCDR was appropriate.
-If it was not, VR program specialists will assist in requesting that SSA stop the MCDR.
+The benefits subject matter resource staff member works with the State Office Program Specialist for Benefits and Liaison to Long-Term Support Services (LTSS) and/or State Office Program Specialist for Benefits and Work Incentives to determine if the initiation of MCDR was appropriate.
+If it was not, these state office VR program specialists assist in requesting that SSA stop the MCDR.

 …